szaimen/Nextcloud-NAS-Guide/nextcloud-installation/markdown.md

 ---

 .center[![disk-chooser](./disk-chooser.png)]
-Select "1 Disk" and press [ENTER] to confirm
+Select "1 Disk" and press [ENTER] to confirm<br>
+and wait until everything is installed

 ---

 .center[![dns](./dns.png)]
-Select "Local" and press [ENTER] to confirm
+Select "Local" and press [ENTER] to confirm<br>
+and wait until everything is installed

 ---